armory/docs/content/en/includes/known-issues/ki-empty-roles.md

 **Workaround**:

 Users can add roles to the accounts in FIAT that are affected, even "dummy" roles.

-Customers can use the following KB article to locate the user accounts, service accounts, or service principals, affected  https://support.armory.io/support?id=kb_article_view&sysparm_article=KB0010748
+See the [How to Audit for Empty Roles in FIAT using Redis/MySQL](https://support.armory.io/support?id=kb_article_view&sysparm_article=KB0010748) KB article for how to locate affected user accounts, service accounts, or service principals.

 **Affected versions**: Armory CD 2.28.x